kubeflow/training-operator/docs/proposals/jax-integration.md

 	JAXJobSingular = "jaxjob"
 	// JAXJobFrameworkName is the name of the ML Framework JAXJobFrameworkName = "jax"
-	// JAXJobReplicaTypeCoordinator is the type of Coordinator of distributed JAX JAXJobReplicaTypeCoordinator ReplicaType = "Coordinator"
 	// JAXJobReplicaTypeWorker is the type for workers of distributed JAX.
 	JAXJobReplicaTypeWorker ReplicaType = "Worker"
 )